Untangling Selberg from the Wilson spool: 1-loop determinants and trace formulae in (A)dS$_{3}$: Wilson spool from the trace formula

 The construction of the Selberg zeta function relies on the existence of nontrivial cycles with associated primitive geodesics, which exist for discrete quotient manifolds, such as $\mathbb{H}^n/\Gamma$.
 Since $S^3$ is not a discrete quotient of another manifold, one should not expect to successfully define a meaningful Selberg-like zeta function for the sphere.
 However, since $S^3$ is a special case of lens spaces $S^3/\Gamma$ (with $\Gamma$ a discrete subgroup of $SO(4)$), one can naively seek a Selberg-like zeta function for $S^3$, in analogy to the Wilson spool analysis for Euclidean BTZ in Section \ref{sec:BTZselbviaWS}.
 Indeed, the Wilson spool was explicitly constructed for $S^3$ using the fact that, while geodesics on the sphere are contractible to a point, $S^3$ admits non-trivial holonomies~\cite{Castro:2023dxp,Castro:2023bvo,Bourne:2024ded}.
 Thus, despite the lack of nontrivial primitive geodesics, it is natural to wonder if a representation-theoretic Selberg zeta function could be constructed from the Wilson spool for the sphere, as outlined in Section~\ref{sec:BTZselbviaWS} for the BTZ black hole.

 It turns out this method for deriving a Selberg zeta function for the sphere is not possible.
 Recall that the derivation presented in Section \ref{sec:BTZselbviaWS} involved a simple interchange of an infinite sum (corresponding to the trace over states in the representation) with the contour integral defining the spool.
-We carefully demonstrated this operation was allowed by splitting the sum into a finite piece and its remainder, $\rho_{M,N}(z)$.\footnote{Without loss of generality, we can let $M=N$ to write $\rho_M(z)=-\frac{e^{iz(2j-2M+1)}}{4\sin^2{(z/2)}}(1+4i\sin{(\frac{Mz}{2})}e^{\frac{iz}{2}M})$.} Attempting this for the EdS$_3$ spool, however, we find
+We carefully demonstrated this operation was allowed by splitting the sum into a finite piece and its remainder, $\rho_{M,N}(z)$.
+Attempting this for the EdS$_3$ spool, however, we find\footnote{Without loss of generality, we can let $M=N$ to write $\rho_M(z)=-\frac{e^{iz(2j-2M+1)}}{4\sin^2{(z/2)}}(1+4i\sin{(\frac{Mz}{2})}e^{\frac{iz}{2}M})$.}

 Thus, the remainder term diverges and interchanging the sum and integral is not allowed.

 Amusingly, had we naively interchanged the sum and the integral in (\ref{eq:spoolds}) while dropping the remainder $\rho_{M,N}(z)$ as well as the zero mode contribution, then